One-two punch of wildfire smoke is wrecking air quality in the US

 The weather that fuels wildfires – dry air and strong winds – is coming together more frequently in parts of Canada and the US as the world continues to warm due to fossil fuel pollution.
 And, the most extreme wildfires in North America are getting more intense, leaving the door wide open for wildfire smoke to impact more people.

-There are more than 500 out of control wildfires in Canada as of Tuesday morning, according to the Canadian Interagency Forest Fire Centre.
-Of those uncontrolled blazes, 140 are burning in the province of Manitoba and there are more than 70 in Saskatchewan.
+There are more than 500 out-of-control wildfires in Canada as of Wednesday, according to the Canadian Interagency Forest Fire Centre.
+Of those uncontrolled blazes, over 160 are burning in the province of Manitoba and there are nearly 130 in British Columbia.

 Smoke from those fires and ones in nearby provinces spilled south across the border over the weekend behind a potent cold front that erased intense July heat in the eastern two-thirds of the US.
 Shortly after, an area of high pressure developed and parked over portions of eastern Canada and the northeastern US and trapped that smoke from the Plains to the Northeast.